 Many jackets come with a built-in back protector and in some cases, they can be ‘CE certified’ but they don’t offer anywhere near the same levels of protection as a dedicated motorcycle-approved back protector.

 If you do have some form of protection built into your biking jacket, why not take a look at it – you’d be surprised how flimsy it is.
 Some ‘CE certified’ motorcycle jackets use armour that has been CE certified for other sports like mountain biking and not motorcycling.
+This is unlikely to be the case with a quality brand but if you buy a cheap non-branded bit of biking kit, it’s well worth checking the CE armour.

 CE certification is a murky world but you can boost your levels of safety by investing in a quality back protector.